-Put simply; it is the amount of money that an insurance company will pay to you, the policy or annuity holder when the policy is voluntarily terminated before it reaches its full maturity or the events covered by the policy occur.
+Put simply; it is the amount of money that an insurance company will pay to you, the policy or annuity holder when the policy is voluntarily terminated before it reaches its full maturity or the events covered by the policy occurs.

 In essence, the surrender value of life insurance is the savings part of the policy that is used by people around the world who have these particular policies.
-This is especially prevalent in whole life insurance policies which incorporate a cash value, policy holder’s equity or surrender value.
+This is especially prevalent in whole life insurance policies which incorporate a cash value, policy holder’s equity, or surrender value.

 In some cases, you can even borrow money against the policy as well depending on the circumstances.
 However, the money must be repaid while the holder of the policy is still alive.
 Otherwise, it will be drawn out from the death benefit.

 How to Calculate the Cash Surrender Value (CSV) of Life Insurance?

 Essentially, the life insurance cash surrender value is going to be less than the face value of the policy or the death benefit.
 By deciding to take the CSV, you will terminate the policy at that point.
 It is possible however that you may earn more income from the earnings that the premiums are providing which may entitle you to dividends.